 - Lace Envelope Art

-If you follow the steps in this blog post, you will be comfortable using a dip pen within two months.
-Remember though, that you will never stop improving as long as you are creating projects with your dip pen!
-I first picked up a dip pen five years ago, and I still find myself improving.
-Every single calligraphy-related project that you make is a building block, so keep making projects!
+If you follow the steps in this article, you will be comfortable using a dip pen within two months.
+Remember, though, that you will never stop improving as long as you are creating projects with your dip pen!
+I first picked up a dip pen seven years ago, and I still find myself getting better at the art.
+Every single calligraphy-related project that you make is a building block, so keep creating!
 I know you’ll be impressed at what you can achieve with some time and patience.